nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_orca_mini_v3_13B-GPTQ - [ fail ]
 `"Sally has 2 sisters, as she is one of the 2 girls among the 5 children."`

+TheBloke_Orca-2-13B-GPTQ - [ pass ]
+`"Sally has only one sister because she is the other girl in the family."`

 TheBloke_Phind-CodeLlama-34B-v2-GPTQ - [pass]
 `"Sally has 1 sister."`